 It's also possible that the Apple Watch 3 will be smaller and slimmer than current models.
-One recent rumor suggests the Apple Watch 3 may also be thinner because it could move the haptic sensor to the strap of the watch.
+One rumor suggests the Apple Watch 3 may achieve this thinner design through Apple moving the haptic sensor to the strap of the watch.

 Another patent even details a plan to include modular functionality on the strap of the watch.
-It means you can add extra battery, biometric sensors, speakers, cameras or even solar cells to charge the device when out and about.
+You could potentially add extra battery, biometric sensors, speakers, cameras or even solar cells to charge the device when out and about.

 It would also let you swap out features to make sure your device doesn't age so quickly.